What does OWL mean to you?: Creating New Web-Based Resources for the Writing Center

 I tried to build in access into the design from the beginning, as Sushil Oswal, in “Physical and Learning Disabilities in OWI,” recommends.
 Oswal directs teachers and course designers to, “Always place accessibility at the beginning of all planning; it should remain an integral part of all subsequent course design and delivery processes” (282).
 I created a text-only script to include as a link next to the link to the Zaption video on our website, but I adapted the text script to exclude references to what the audience might be “seeing” on screen.
 I also used YouTube’s closed captioning feature, which allows me to type the audio and auto-sync the timing.
 For the ten minute video, it took me about 45 minutes to create captions.
 I also had multilingual users in mind because there are many international graduate students at the University of Louisville who visit the Writing Center.
 In “Multilingual Writers and OWI,” Susan Miller-Cochran recommends “that instruction in writing should be clear, and that oral and/or video supplements also should be provided” (298).
 I explained the purpose and objectives clearly at the beginning and summarized them at the end, which should be helpful to most all learners.

 Although I designed my video workshop, “Writing a Literature Review,” with the tools and intentions I outlined here, that does not mean that the outcomes will be as I anticipated and carefully planned.
 Usability studies with OWLs, such as Allen Brizee, Morgan Sousa, and Dana Driscoll’s in their research with the well-liked Purdue OWL, remind OWL developers that users are the ultimate authority to the effectiveness of a learning object, tool, or lesson.
 To complicate matters further right after I completed the project, Zaption announced that it was bought out and was shutting down.
 The availability of tools, especially free open-access tools, is a reality for OWI and OWL.
-Losing Zaption is not good news for us if it happens that the Writing a Literature Review workshop is well-liked, but we were able to host it on You Tube and preserve most of the dialogic nature of the video.
+Losing Zaption is not good news for us if it happens that the Writing a Literature Review workshop is well-liked, but, as I mentioned, we now host it on You Tube and preserve most of the dialogic nature of the video.

 So, what do you think?
 Do you like the interactive questions?
 Do they get you thinking?
 Or are they distracting?
 Your recommendations can be helpful to us as we move forward with refining our online resources, so please comment here or email email@example.com with suggestions!